vasile-rares/MemoryGame/README.md

 -   WPF for the user interface
 -   MVVM pattern for clean architecture
--   XAML for UI design
--   C# for backend logic
 -   .NET 8.0 as the target framework

 ## 🤝 Contributing